Dinarauz/E-commerce-Conversion-Funnel-Analysis---BigQuery-SQL-Project-/README.md

 ## Business Recommendations
 1. **Need to fix mobile experience immediately**
    • Mobile traffic leaks value 24% of visits but only 9% of purchases; converts 72% worse than desktop.
-   • We need to focus on site speed and simplified navigation
+   • Focus on site speed, simplified navigation, and responsive checkout.
 3. **Simplify checkout process**
    • Reduce from 5 steps to 2-3 steps
    • Add guest checkout option (no forced account creation)